rayhhome/15-466-f23-base4/README.md

-# (TODO: your game's title)
+# Just ENTER the Game

 Author: Sirui Huang, Sizhe Chen

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: Just Enter and you'll know.

+Text Drawing:

-Text Drawing: (TODO: how does the text drawing in this game work?
+(TODO: how does the text drawing in this game work?
 Is text precomputed?
 Rendered at runtime?
 What files or utilities are involved?)

 Choices: (TODO: how does the game store choices and narrative?
 How are they authored?
 Anything nifty you want to point out?)